abondar24/CamelDemo/README.md

 10. FTP to JMS with error handler (fte) - write files from ftp to jms queue with additional error handling

-11. Text to CSV (tc)- write text data tp csv file
+11. Text to CSV (tc)- write text data to csv file

+12. Text to CSV bindy (tcb) - write text data to csv file using bindy

 Arg name for running is in ()